The California Trail - Rush to Gold

 of the river, the trail split with the

-California bound emigrants turning south through the Raft River
+with the California bound emigrants turning south through the Raft River

 Valley to the City of Rocks.